The Revenge (Seinfeld): Plot

+At the party, Levitan is indifferent to Elaine's distractions until she pretends to be a nudist.
+He is enthralled as she blithely claims to spend every opportunity naked and let men have their way with her.
+George evicts an unfriendly coworker sitting next to Levitan by threatening to reveal her beehive hairdo as a wig.
+George spikes the drink undetected, but Levitan is so charmed by Elaine that he immediately gives a toast welcoming George back to the company, with the added privilege of using the bathroom.
+George tries to stop Levitan from drinking, but changes his mind when Levitan patronizingly roasts him.

+Kramer insists on taking revenge on the laundromat by pouring cement into a washer, where it will solidify after a wash cycle.
+Jerry tries to distract the owner, but Kramer blatantly stumbles and falls carrying a heavy laundry bag of cement, then struggles to open a washer and gets cement in his eyes.
+He turns on the washer and returns to the storefront, half-covered in cement.

+George returns to dejectedly racking his brains for tenuous job qualifications.
+Kramer finds Jerry's money in his own laundry all along; it happens to cover the damage they are liable for.
+Newman gets Kramer's attention, shouting from the roof offscreen, but forgets all about jumping as they discuss their plans for later.

 Production

 "The Revenge" was written by series co-creator Larry David and directed by Tom Cherones.
 All prior Seinfeld episodes were co-written by Seinfeld and David.
 The Revenge is the first episode written by David alone, though Seinfeld did proofread the script and would continue to do so for all scripts up to the eighth season.
 George's storyline in the episode is based on David's own experiences while a writer at Saturday Night Live.
-David had quit SNL halfway through the 1984-1985 television season, but felt he had made a mistake once he reached his home.
+David had quit SNL halfway through the 1984–1985 television season, but felt he had made a mistake once he reached his home.
 His neighbor Kenny Kramer, who later served as the main inspiration for Kramer, suggested David return to work the following Monday and act as if nothing had happened.
 Unlike George, the ploy succeeded for David, who remained with SNL's writing staff until the end of that season.
 George's reason for quitting was inspired by Seinfeld writer Larry Charles' use of the private restroom in Seinfeld and David's office instead of the public one.
 The Newman subplot was inspired by one of David's neighbors, who once jumped from the second floor of the apartment building in which they both lived.
 The unseen character Mr. Papanickolas, who is mentioned by Kramer, was named after production crew member Pete Papanickolas.